shimming-toolbox/helpDocMd/docs/Documentor.md

-*Documentability* of a given .m file (i.e. whether it is included among the returned `mFiles` list) is defined according to the file-type returned by `mType = Informer.mfiletype( mFile )`:
+*Documentability* of a given .m file (i.e. whether it is included among the returned `mFiles` list) is defined according to the file-type returned by `mType = Examiner.mfiletype( mFile )`:

 -`if mType == "NA"`:
 The file is considered invalid and thereby omitted from `mFiles`.
-This will be the case for nominal .m files (non-MATLAB files with '.m' file extensions) as well as invalid MATLAB files (source files with buggy implementations that preclude assessment with `Informer.mfiletype`).
+This will be the case for nominal .m files (non-MATLAB files with '.m' file extensions) as well as invalid MATLAB files (source files with buggy implementations that preclude assessment with `Examiner.mfiletype`).
-For more info, refer to the documentation for Informer.mfiletype
+For more info, refer to the documentation for Examiner.mfiletype

 -`if mType == "method"`:
 Standalone source files pertaining to class-methods are, likewise, omitted